top of page

 Know If Your Song Will Be Played by a Band or DJ:

-Determine whether your dance will be accompanied by live music from a band or a pre-recorded track from a DJ.
-If you have a band insure they play the song at the same tempo as the song you practice to.
+Determine whether you will be dancing to live music from a band or to a pre-recorded track from a DJ.
+If you have a band, ensure they play the song at the same tempo as the song you practice to.

 Know Your Entrance Point:

 Identify where you will enter the room or dance floor.
-If it's a significant distance from the entrance to the dance area, consider having a "walk-on" song to build anticipation and set the mood.
+If there is a significant distance from the entrance to the dance area, consider having a "walk-on" song to build anticipation and set the mood.

 Inform Your Photographer:

-Coordinate with your photographer to ensure they are positioned in a way that captures the best moments of your dance.
+Ensure that your photographer is positioned to capture the best moments of your dance.
 Many photographers stand in the back, to be out of the way, but that means they will be taking photos from the wrong side.

-By considering these tips and planning ahead, you can ensure a successful and memorable dance performance.
+By incorporating these tips into your advance planning, you can ensure a successful and memorable dance performance.

 bottom of page